 Charles Van Nostrand Award – Aiden Laux

 Charlie Van Nostrand was an English teacher and football coach during the mid to late 1970s.
-He was well known and loved for his humor and caring nature.
+He was well-known and loved for his humor and caring nature.
 Charlie played football at Poughkeepsie High School and Marist College.
 He loved the game and became the Varsity line coach in 1974 at OLL.
 Coach Van especially loved coaching players who worked to reach their maximum potential.
 These players weren’t necessarily the biggest, strongest, and fastest, but rather were the most dedicated to the team and hard work.
 This award was created in Charlie’s memory by his family after his death in 1984.
-It was awarded to the type of athlete described above and the kind of players and person Charlie was.
+It was awarded to the type of athlete described above and the kind of player and person Charlie was.

 Dr. Edward Bastian Memorial Scholarship – Ashley Seymour